onflow/flow/flips/20201310-storage-fees.md

 Prescribing a reasonable minimum amount of storage will allow almost everyone to deploy and use smart contracts normally.
 The minimum amount of storage must be at least large enough to allow the account to be usable, i.e. it must be large enough to store keys to allow a transaction signed with the key to be successfully executed, and it must be large enough to store the FLOW smart contract objects (vault, receiver capability, etc.) to allow the holding of FLOW tokens.

+In case additional storage will be required on an account it can be purchased by depositing FLOW tokens to the storage fees smart contract.

 ## Design Proposal

 ### Overview